varadnair30/instawork-rag-qa-assistant/README.md

 ## 🤝 Contributing

-This is a take-home assignment submission.
+This is a take-home assignment submission by Instawork.
 For production use cases or collaboration inquiries, please contact the repository owner.

 ---